er1czz/beyondwords/README.md

 3. **Tuning BERT model with proper labelling**
     - Create two type of labels for each text: Tone (positive/neutral/negative) and Content (rich/partial/none)
     - Fine-tune two BERT models through [ktrain](https://arxiv.org/abs/2004.10703) for each label class separately
-    - Achieved accuracy score 0.85 and 0.78 for Tone and Fact, respectively
+    - Achieved accuracy score 0.85 and 0.78 for Tone and Content, respectively
     - Note: another approach is to merge two label classes into one (2x3) to train one model (less costly but weakned prediction: accuracy score 0.67 due to data imbalance)

 4. **Predicting user churn and bounce**